Tooth Extraction Omaha, NE

 Dental Extractions are Necessary After an Accident or Dental Trauma

-When dental trauma and accidents occur, the first move of dental practitioners is to employ treatments that will help preserve the teeth.
+When dental trauma and accidents occur, the first move of dental practitioners is to employ treatments that will help preserve the impacted teeth.
 In case you’ve encountered a car collision or sports injury, it is highly recommended that you schedule an appointment with your dentist.
 You may never know when there are internal dental problems caused by the mishap.

 Eliminate Teeth Crowding

 Overcrowding of teeth may lead to a lot of dental problems such as malocclusion, gum disease, and jaw problems.
-To eliminate teeth crowding, extraction of one or more teeth is necessary.
+To eliminate teeth crowding, a simple extraction of one or more teeth is necessary.
 Tooth removal may also be recommended when you have crowded teeth and want to avail of orthodontic treatment.
 Your orthodontist will examine how crowded your teeth are, and if he finds out that there is insufficient room for your teeth to move, he will recommend a tooth extraction.

 Helps Prevent an Impacted Tooth

-An impacted tooth occurs when the gums did not fully erupt or there is insufficient space to grow.
+An impacted tooth occurs when the gums do not fully erupt or there is insufficient space to grow.
 For instance, when the wisdom tooth erupts and is blocked from coming out, it will most probably result in an impacted tooth.
 Your dentist will recommend that your tooth be removed to prevent it from damaging the rest of the teeth.
 Likewise, extraction of the impacted tooth can decrease the risk of overcrowding and infection.

 Feasible Solution to Gum Disease